Natalie Morales Talks About Her Bisexual Character On ‘Abby’s’

-Actress Natalie Morales is opening up about playing TV’s first bisexual woman of color lead in a comedy series, according to a report from The Advocate.
+Actress Natalie Morales is opening up about playing TV’s first bisexual woman of color lead in a comedy series, as detailed in a report from The Advocate.

-Morales landed the role of Abby, a bisexual Latina ex-Marine sergeant who runs an unlicensed bar in her backyard, on the NBC comedy series, Abby’s.
-The bar operates with its own rules, set by its quirky owner and visitors are required to follow them in order to be served.
-The series was created by Josh Malmuth and also focuses on the bar’s regular clients, including Beth, a housewife constantly looking to escape her family, played by Jessica Chaffin, James, the bar’s loveable bouncer, played by Leonard Ouzts, Rosie, Abby’s loyal bar-back, played by Kimia Behpoornia, and Fred, an old friend of Abby’s father, played by Neil Flynn.
+Morales landed the role of Abby, a bisexual Latina ex-Marine sergeant who runs an unlicensed bar in her backyard, on the NBC comedy series Abby’s.
+The bar operates with its own rules set by its quirky owner, and visitors are required to follow them in order to be served.
+The series was created by Josh Malmuth and also focuses on the bar’s regular clients, including Beth, a housewife constantly looking to escape her family, played by Jessica Chaffin; James, the bar’s loveable bouncer, played by Leonard Ouzts; Rosie, Abby’s loyal bar-back, played by Kimia Behpoornia; and Fred, an old friend of Abby’s father, played by Neil Flynn.
 Viewers are also introduced to Abby’s new landlord, Bill, who initially tries to shut down her establishment but eventually joins the gang.
-Bill is played by New Girl’s Nelson Franklin.
+Bill is played by New Girl‘s Nelson Franklin.

 The show’s creators used the first two episodes of the show to set up the bar scene and introduce each character.
 However, in the third episode, viewers are given a deeper look into Abby’s past and love life.
-During the episode, a beverage representation visits the bar to offer tastings of new alcoholic drinks.
-The gang notices that Abby’s interaction with the female rep seemed a bit flirty and so they decide to probe for information.
-Soon, they discover that Abby is bisexual and she previously dated the rep.
+During the episode, a beverage representative visits the bar to offer up a taste of new alcoholic drinks.
+The gang notices that Abby’s interaction with the female rep seemed a bit flirty, so they decide to probe for information.
+Soon, they discover that Abby is bisexual and that she previously dated the rep.

 While chatting with The Advocate, Morales discussed the significance of the episode and her role.